element-hq/element-web/README.md

 ====================

 Riot is a modular webapp built with modern ES6 and uses a Node.js build system.
-Ensure you have the latest LTS version of Node.js installed (v10.x as of this writing).
+Ensure you have the latest LTS version of Node.js installed.

 Using `yarn` instead of `npm` is recommended.
 Please see the Yarn [install guide](https://yarnpkg.com/docs/install/) if you do not have it already.